ThomasQuinnKelly/bip-reference-person/local-dev/README.md

 #### 2. Default Profile:

-If you run the app in default profile, it uses emebedded redis server for caching.
+If you run the app in default profile (standalone), it uses emebedded redis server for caching.
 To clear cache, follow the below steps.

 * Download [Redis](https://redis.io/download)
 * Go to src folder and run `redis-cli`